lucjones20/ES-synth-starter/README.md

     - >**[PICTURE OF THE MENU]**

     - >**[PICTURE OF STATE MACHINE OF THE MENU...]**

     &nbsp;
+    - Record & Playback controls: For the contols it uses knob presses in the following way: Knob0 - Start, Knob1-Cancel, Knob2-Stop/Decrease, Knob3-Increase.
+Firstly one must select the RecordOff mode, then by pressing start it will capture the inputs.
+One can pause it using the stop button or can finalise it and save it with the cancel button.
+After at least one recording has been recording PlaybackOff will be available for choosing.
+The user can select which track he wants to play with the decrease/increase buttons and can start the playback with the start button.
+The playback can be stoped at any moment with the cancel button and then can be resumed with the press of the start button again.

+    &nbsp;
     - _(Does the menu display any information regarding whether there are other keyboard modules connected? e.g. East/West...)_